hazoorpreet/BRG-28/BackupScripting.md

 -rw-rw-r-- 1 hazoor hazoor 852068 Oct  4 15:08 /home/hazoor/backup_04_10_25.zip
 ```

 Now, before I made this script globablly executable, I needed to make some alterations to make sure it would not only work for my own account.
-I replaced every instance of `/home/hazoor` with `$HOME` so it would automatically select the running user's home directory.
+I replaced every instance of `/home/hazoor` with `$HOME` so it would automatically select the running user's home directory from its absolute path.
 I also added creation/destruction commands for the `backup` directory, resulting in the following script:
 ```bash
 #!/bin/bash